Green Juice Recipes and Vegetable Juicer Recipes

 - 1″ of ginger

 Remove apple stems and juice everything together.
-Favorite of mine!
+A favorite of ours!

 Alkaline Juicer Recipes Heaven